seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 I saw the man today, if man he be.

 **KING**
-Find him, and bring him hither.
+Find him, and bring him hither. ...

-*Exit LAFEU*
+*Exit an Attendant*

 **BERTRAM**
+...
 What of him?
 He's quoted for a most perfidious slave,
+With all the spots o' the world tax'd and debosh'd;
 Whose nature sickens but to speak a truth.
 Am I or that or this for what he'll utter,
-That will speak anything?
+That will speak anything? ...

 **KING**
+...
 She hath that ring of yours.

 **BERTRAM**
 I think she has: certain it is I liked her,
 And boarded her i' the wanton way of youth:
 She knew her distance and did angle for me,
 Madding my eagerness with her restraint,
+As all impediments in fancy's course
+Are motives of more fancy; and, in fine,
 Her infinite cunning, with her modern grace,
 Subdued me to her rate: she got the ring;
 And I had that which any inferior might
-At market-price have bought.
+At market-price have bought. ...

 **DIANA**
+...
 I must be patient:
 You, that have turn'd off a first so noble wife,
 May justly diet me.
 I pray you yet;
 Since you lack virtue, I will lose a husband;
 Send for your ring, I will return it home,
-And give me mine again.
+And give me mine again. ...

+**BERTRAM**
+...
+I have it not.

 **KING**
-What ring was yours, I pray you?
+What ring was yours, I pray you? ...

 **DIANA**
+...
 Sir, much like
 The same upon your finger.

 **KING**